DataDog/system-tests/docs/edit/features.md

     """ Short description of Awesome feature """
 ```

 It means that the test will be executed starting version `1.2.3`.
 Arguments are components names, e.g. `java`, `golang`, etc...
 You can mix them on a single line.
+Also, if a feature is not yet implemented, you can set the version as `?`.
+The test class will be skipped and flagged as missing feature (see below).

 ## Skip tests